eldskald/creative-block/README.md

 ### Getting started

-After cloning the repository, run the following to install dependendies:
+After cloning the repository, run the following to install dependencies:

 ```console
 make install